Sebastián Leto: Panathinaikos

-Leto started the 2011–12 Superleague Greece in commanding form, netting a brace in a 3–2 victory over Xanthi on 16 October.
+Leto started the 2011–12 Super League Greece in commanding form, netting a brace in a 3–2 victory over Xanthi on 16 October.
 He followed this up by notching another brace against Ergotelis on 22 October, in which Panathinaikos ran out 4–0 winners.
 Leto's good performances were enough for Serie B table-toppers Torino to report interest in the Argentine, as they look to regain status in the Italian top flight.

 On 30 October, Panathinaikos faced PAOK, Leto grabbed a goal as his side won 3–1 and maintained their lead at the top of the Greek first division.
 In the following game against Ergotelis, Leto added two more goals as his side won 4–0.
 Leto's inspired start to the season resulted with ten goals and one assist from the first seven games.
 His performances were enough to guide Panathinaikos to the top of the table on 19 points, having played fewer games than most of their title challengers.

 Leto continued in brilliant form scoring 15 goals in 13 matches as well as 5 assists, keeping Panathinaikos still in the fight for the title.

 Through the first 17 league fixtures, Leto lead the goal-scorers chart with 15 league goals.
 On 25 January 2012, Leto suffered a knee injury and flew to Bologna to be checked by a specialist who said that he would be forced out at least until March.
 It was revealed in March though that he would not be available until at least early April with continued knee problems.
 After a few days, it was revealed that Leto will not be available for the whole season.
 On 22 January 2013, Leto terminated his contract with Panathinaikos.